Bang1338/strawpng/README.md

 ### Reason:
 ![image](https://github.com/user-attachments/assets/1c5aef27-992c-41f4-9e22-344c1c731f92)

+- This is why recently any Strawpage site don't receive drawing gimmick (idk since when)
-- StrawPNG will continue after StrawPage v3.
+- StrawPNG will continue after Strawpage v3.
+It will be almost auto and recode in C# (or stick with Python)

 <h1 align="center">
 StrawPNG